 And, then there comes the inner distractions or demands.
-These can be expectations that we have of ourselves or things that we think we ought to be doing, or even things that we think we have to be.
+These can be expectations that we have of ourselves or things that we think we ought to be doing or even things that we think we have to be.
 We may place rigid ideas on ourselves and become distracted from just being who we are.

 One downfall of distraction is the way that emotions can get turned off.
 When something feels uncomfortable or when emotions feel too strong it becomes easy to find something to take the mind away from them.
 Since the emotions are uncomfortable it can become desirable to avoid dealing with them.
 Distraction is a way to escape the current reality.
 This is where problems arise and things become unhealthy.

-How distraction can be helpful
+How distraction can be helpful.

-Like I said not all distractions are bad, in fact they can be quite helpful.
+Like I said not all distractions are bad, in fact, they can be quite helpful.

-The other night Travis and I where playing with our daughter and she tipped over and hit her head.
+The other night my husband Travis and I were playing with our daughter and she tipped over and hit her head.
 She started crying right away.
 We started to make happy noises, smiling, and clapping our hands which quickly made her stop crying.
 We realized that we had just created a distraction for her that got her mind away from hitting her head.
 It was a matter of seconds and she was smiling right along with us.
 This is one simple way that distractions can be useful.

 They can serve as coping skills in the moments where we need to step back.
 Used as a self-soothing tactic distraction can be effective in helping to change a current mood and ease uncomfortable feelings.
 To step back from a stressful situation to take a few deep breaths or recognize a negative mood and engage in something that distracts from being upset.